 Delaying medical treatment is almost as foolish.
 For example, suppose you suffer a lumbar sprain (lower back injury) in a car wreck and you hobble around for 8 weeks taking ibuprofen and doing light duty at work.
 Then, when your back does not get better, you go to the doctor and start getting therapy.
 Eight weeks is way too long!
 The insurance company will pounce if you let this happen.
 The adjuster will call this a “gap in treatment” and will argue that your injuries must have been caused by a fall at home or an incident at work.
 He will suggest that you would have sought medical treatment immediately if your injuries were caused by the car wreck, and he will try to kill the whole case using this logic.
 Unfortunately, sometimes this argument works.

 Finally, many adjusters actually measure the amount of pain and suffering damages by the dollar amount of your medical bills.
 The argument is simple: If the bills are large, then the injury must have been more serious.
 In the real world, the dollar amount of your total medical bills has little to do with the amount of your pain and suffering (except to your bank account).
-However, this is a common practice with many insurance companies.
+However, this is common practice with many insurance companies.
 Generally speaking, the larger the medical bills, the larger the compensation for pain and suffering.

 Get Immediate Medical Attention After An Accident

-For all of these reasons, you should go the emergency room if you believe that you have been injured in an accident.
+For all of these reasons, you should go to the emergency room if you believe that you have been injured in an accident.
 Go to your doctor if you are in pain.
 If you need physical therapy or chiropractic care, go get the treatment.
 It is good for your health, and it is good for your case.

 Sometimes, a “gap in treatment” occurs because it takes so long to get an appointment with some doctors.
 Unless you are experiencing a true emergency, some doctors make you wait a month or even longer.
 Even worse, many doctors simply will not treat a person who has been injured in a car wreck.
 They do not want to bother with giving statements or depositions to help their patients, so they instruct their receptionist turn patients away if the injuries were caused by a car wreck.
-When the injured victims finally learns that their own doctor won’t see them, they don’t know where to turn, and their treatment gets delayed.
+When the injured victims finally learn that their own doctor won’t see them, they don’t know where to turn, and their treatment gets delayed.
 Do not let this happen to you.
 If you are having a hard time getting into your doctor, you should try to impress upon the scheduling clerk that you simply must be seen earlier.
 If you don’t know where to go, a good lawyer can also help.
 At the Packard law Firm, we have made arrangements with qualified doctors who have agreed to see patients on an expedited basis – frequently on one day’s notice.

 Finally, there is a large group of good people who want to get medical care after an accident but cannot afford it.
 Many do not have health insurance; others may have some form of health insurance, but the co-pays are too expensive or their plans do not include the kinds of doctors and therapists they need.
 If you find yourself in this situation, we can help.
 There are a number of qualified specialists who will take your case on a differed payment basis as long as we send a letter promising to pay the medical bills out of the settlement proceeds.
 In this way, you will be able to get qualified medical care even though you do not have health insurance and do not have money.